prasannals/RescueBox/flaskml_migration_steps.md

 # Add this to the [tool.poetry.dependencies] section
 project-name = {path = "src/project-name", develop = true}
 ```
-IMPORTANT: Specify the version of the dependencies in the root level pyproject.toml.
+NOTE: Specify the version of the dependencies in the root level pyproject.toml.
 The individual plugin's pyproject.toml must not contain the version numbers.
 Example: Project's pyproject.toml
 ```
 [tool.poetry.dependencies]